 Clearly, just because something is widely available in Society does not mean that children should be allowed to engage in the activity.
 Addictive substances in Canada are highly regulated and parents are rightly horrified by the idea that their child (ages 1-11) would be allowed to legally access and consume addictive substances such as cigarettes, alcohol or marijuana.

-However, parents do not usually ask the same depth of questions or hold the same moral outrage in regard to video games, virtual reality games or social media consumption.
-Instead, these games are perceived to be harmless and children are allowed to engage in age appropriate Gaming (Video Games and Virtual Reality) without questioning in regard to how these “Games” could damage their child’s psychological well-being; ongoing brain and behavioral development.
+However, parents generally do not hold the same moral outrage in regard to video games, virtual reality games or social media consumption.
+Instead, these games are perceived to be harmless and children are allowed to engage in age appropriate Gaming (Video Games and Virtual Reality) without question in regard to how these “Games” could damage their child’s psychological well-being; ongoing brain and behavioral development.

 10,000 Hours of Video Games

 In his Youtube video, The Secret Powers of Time (2010: 5:48), Psychology Professor emeritus Philip Zimbardo argues that the average American teenager: “has at MINIMUM played 10,000 hours of video games ALONE” that does not include other forms of visual media such as pornography, youtube, movies or facebook that these boys watch in addition to playing video games.